tc-lang/trenchcoat/writeups/bound-method.md

 one cannot be.
 In fact, this is the case exactly when a substitution is on the same variable and has the same relation kind (whether it is an upper or lower bound).

-This leads to the following lemma: If bounds are grouped in to *permutation groups*, where bounds are in the same group if and only if they have the same subject and the same relation kind (i.e. they are both Le or Ge values), then the order in which you make substitutions within permutation groups *does* matter but the order between permutation groups *does not*.
+This leads to the following lemma: If bounds are grouped into *permutation groups*, where bounds are in the same group if and only if they have the same subject and the same relation kind (i.e. they are both Le or Ge values), then the order in which you make substitutions within permutation groups *does* matter but the order between permutation groups *does not*.
 (Note that this says nothing about the choice of bounds to substitute.)

-This means that if bounds are sorted in to their *permutation groups*, an arbitrary order to substitute each group in can be chosen and then the only bounds which must be permuted are those within the same *permutation group*.
+This means that if bounds are sorted into their *permutation groups*, an arbitrary order to substitute each group in can be chosen and then the only bounds which must be permuted are those within the same *permutation group*.
 This drastically reduces the breadth of the tree.